rs1308/vibranium/.github/README.md

 It is recommended to install Vibranium on a clean Arch Linux installation (e.g. immediately after `archinstall`).
 Installation on existing systems has not been tested and is not recommended.

 The installer will automatically find the correct GPU drivers and install them.
-Since I don't have an Nvidia GPU, there is no support at this time.
-PRs are welcome.
-Ensure you have an active internet connection and that `git` is installed.
+Ensure you have active internet connection and that `git` is installed.
 To install Vibranium, type the code below in TTY:

 ```bash